Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Introduction

-In sum, our paper makes the following three contributions.
-First, we introduce \acronym and the computational infrastructure and models needed to create it (\S\ref{sec:dataset}).
-Second, we present the first large-scale characterization of the content and structure of the podcast ecosystem; these analyses reveal the topical distribution discussed on podcasts, and the community network structure created by guest co-appearances (\S\ref{sec:ecosystem}).
-Third, we analyze the responsiveness of podcasts, examining the timing and extent of the impact of a major media event (\S\ref{sec:georgeFloyd}), finding varied responses across different segments of the medium.
-Overall, our results point to new fundamental questions for further research into phenomena such as community identity, information diffusion, and incidental news exposure in podcasts.
-With the release of \acronym, these and other lines of inquiry can be quantitatively studied at scale.
-Our code and data are made available for non-commercial use and can be found at { {\url{https://github.com/blitt2018/SPoRC_data}}}.
+In the rest of the paper, we first introduce \acronym and the methods used to create it (\S\ref{sec:dataset}).
+We then characterize this snapshot of the podcast ecosystem in terms of content and structure, revealing the distribution of topics discussed on podcasts, and the community network structure created by guest co-appearances (\S\ref{sec:ecosystem}).
+Finally, we analyze the responsiveness of podcasts, examining the timing and extent of the impact of a major media event (\S\ref{sec:georgeFloyd}), finding varied responses across different segments of the medium.
+Overall, our results point to new questions for further research into community identity, information diffusion, and incidental news exposure in podcasts, which our release of \acronym will enable.
+Our data and code are made available for non-commercial use and can be found at \href{https://github.com/blitt2018/SPoRC_data}{https://github.com/blitt2018/SPoRC\_data} and \href{https://huggingface.co/datasets/blitt/SPoRC}{https://huggingface.co/datasets/blitt/SPoRC}.